-Had a phenomenal dinner at Kappo Seafood, and hit the sack early.
+Had a phenomenal dinner at Kappo Seafood (closed permanently in 2010), and hit the sack early.
 Also got up early, had breakfast at the hotel (complimentary and good), and wasted 20 minutes trying to check in and get my boarding pass for the evening's 7PM departure.
 The Delta website was egregiously slow and finally allowed check-in, but it refused several attempts to print the boarding pass - as it has done the past 3 times.
 You'd think I would learn.
 Now running late, I grabbed baggage, checked out, and raced to the facility.
 I wanted to arrive at 7:30 for the 8AM meeting to strategize with the organizers on how to facilitate.
 I made it, but in my rush forgot my Blackberry in the room.
 Nobody was there, and the room was locked.

 The admins in the area assured me everyone would be there at 8, and asked me to wait.
 With folks coming in from all over the country, I wondered how they could be so sure.
 I called the hotel and they made a note to look for the Blackberry.
 15 minutes later, still nobody there.
 I decided to go back for my lost toy.
 The admins were concerned, as they were sure all would be present at 8.
 Since they had not bothered to come early and meet as we'd agreed, I felt my obligation to be on time was waived.
 "They can start without me," I declared, and left.